 The Strategy will be reviewed every three years or before should circumstance indicate a more immediate requirement.
 Ongoing evaluation will be through performance measures.

-DOCUMENT MANAGEMENT Approved by: Next Review Date: 1 st December 2024 Date of approval: To be read in conjunction with: 1.
+DOCUMENT MANAGEMENT Approved by: Board Date of approval: 12 th February 2025 Next Review Date: January 2028 To be read in conjunction with: 1.
 Rent Recovery Policy 2.
-Rent Recovery Procedure Contact Officer:
+Rent Recovery Procedure Contact Officer: Head of Rent Income